Optimizing Systems Engineering Through the Vee Model

 2) Not Enough Time Spent in the Concept Phase of the Lifecycle: Ian Malcolm points out, “Your scientists were so preoccupied with if they could, that they didn’t stop to think if they should.”

 Ian claims that before Hammond “even knew what he had,” he jumped into productizing and marketing.
 Hammond would have benefited from spending more time analyzing the problem space.
-This is to make sure you identify what you know and what you don’t know.
+This is to help you identify what you know and what you don’t.

 What Should InGen Have Known?

 Dr. Henry Wu assures the SMEs that “population control is one of our security measures.”
 InGen assures “all the animals in Jurassic Park are female.”
-However, they should have researched more about the frog DNA that they were using and known that 2-16% of frogs can change their sex.
+However, they should have researched the frog DNA they were using and known that 2-16% of frogs can change sex.

 Credit to https://www.frontiersin.org/articles/10.3389/fevo.2021.756476/full

-InGen should have known from other types of amusement parks that they need the ride vehicles to have lock mechanisms on the doors.
+InGen should have known, from other amusement parks, that the ride vehicles needed door locks.
 This is just another small glitch that foreshadows the major disaster.

-What Should InGen Have Known That They Don’t Know?
+What Should InGen Have Known That They Didn’t Know?

-As Dr. Settler and Dr. Grant pointed out, there’s only so much we could know about 65 million years ago.
+As Dr. Settler and Dr. Grant pointed out, there’s only so much we can know about 65 million years ago.
 Understanding your unknowns is another important part of the concept phase.

 Systems engineering can help remove some of the chaos by understanding our knowns and unknowns.

-At one point in the movie, Dr. Sattler hops out of her jeep to assist with a sick triceratops.
+At one point in the movie, Dr. Sattler hops out of her jeep to assist with a sick Triceratops.
 She guesses that the dinosaur is eating toxic plants.
 The InGen attendee says, “We know they are toxic, but the animals don’t eat them.”
-If InGen had run their requirements through a quality checker, they would have found these assumptions.
+If InGen had run its requirements through a quality checker, it would have found these assumptions.

 4) Not Understanding Relationships in the System: The key to understanding emergent behavior is to analyze the relationships.
 Pulling up a spider diagram to visually see how one change can affect the entire system would have prevented the main reason Jurassic Park failed.
-The security systems being controlled by one person would be easy to see on a spider diagram.
+Security systems controlled by a single person would be easy to see on a spider diagram.
 You would immediately see the issue and put in a mechanism/procedure that would prevent one person from being able to turn off the entire security system, including electric fences that hold a giant T-Rex.

 Hammond prioritized his magnificent dream of a dinosaur park over proper planning.
-He ran out of money and didn’t have what he needed to pay his vital staff members.
+He ran out of money and couldn’t pay his vital staff members.

-InGen would have benefited from developing functional and physical models with the ability to simulate cost, schedule, and time.
+InGen would have benefited from developing functional and physical models capable of simulating cost, schedule, and time.
 The Discrete Event Simulator can do this exactly.
-Hammond could have seen his system constraints and known that he couldn’t quite afford his vision.
+Hammond could have recognized his system constraints and realized he couldn’t quite afford his vision.
 Seeing this, maybe he would have properly allocated enough money to the one staff member who has the power to run the entire park.

 6) Not Assessing Risks: